elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-styling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, the Shadow DOM may include both &#8249;style&#8250; and &#8249;link rel="stylesheet" href="…"&#8250; tags.
-In the latter case, stylesheets are HTTP-cached, so they are not redownloaded for multiple components that use same template.
-As a rule, local styles work only inside the shadow tree, and document styles work outside of it.
+In the latter case, stylesheets are HTTP-cached, so they are not redownloaded for multiple components that use the same template.
+As a rule, local styles work only inside the shadow tree, and document styles work outside the shadow tree.
 But there are few exceptions.
     </div>
   </div>
 </details>